cliosight/Docs/Spec.md

 }
 ```
 # Automation <a name="automation"></a>
+Simple UI like forms and dashboards are useful.
+However for developing a full-fledged cloud hosted CRM application, automating tasks is mandatory.
+Our syntax provides a shorthand for one-click deployment of automation code.
+Provision for custom Javascript and Python code will be provided in the next release.

 ## Sending Email Notification on Event <a name="trigger_email"></a>
+Sending notifications on events can be configured like any other backend component.

 ## Trigger <a name="trigger"></a>
 A trigger enables action on data and insights.
 Since we are dealing with structured data, it means executing the basic operations on table rows based on events.